zylx0532/pasztor.at/privacy.md

 is enabled in your browser, and you have not installed extensions that block cookie notices, you may receive a notification about the updated privacy policy when you next visit this site.

-This document has last been updated: June 5, 2018
+This document has last been updated: November 12, 2018